GoogleCloudPlatform/cloud-foundation-fabric/FABRIC-AND-CFT.md

    </td>
    <td>Built with extensibility in mind catering to fork and use patterns.
 Modules are often lightweight and easy to adopt / tailor to specific use cases.
    </td>
-   <td>Not built with fork and use extensibility, caters to off the shelf consumption.
+   <td>Not built with fork and use extensibility catering primarily to off the shelf consumption.
+Modules are tailored towards common usecases and extensible via composition.
    </td>
   </tr>
   <tr>